AlfonsinaMarti/AlfonsinaMarti/README.md

 <!--
 **AlfonsinaMarti/AlfonsinaMarti** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

-🔭 I’m currently working on a different project releated with the analysis of data of prices of different places on Airbnb around Europe.
+🔭 I’m currently working on a different project releated with the data analysis of Airbnb accommodation costs in different places in Europe.
 🌱 I am constantly training in the incredible areas of data science and data analysis